All prerequisites must be passed with a grade of C- or better.

 195 Field Placement*

 Students work 80 hours at a field placement site of their choosing and attend weekly class sessions.
 A series of papers/assignments address career and personal goals as well as the relationship between the field placement work and concepts learned in the psychology major.
+This course satisfies the Community Engagement requirement of the Core curriculum.
 Prerequisites: Psychology 103, senior standing, and approval of the course instructor.

 197 Special Study